-- 5.4.10 The Council will expect applicants to demonstrate in their Operating Schedule that they have identified satisfactory measures and will implement and maintain these so as to prevent public nuisance, having due regard to the style, characteristics and activities of their particular premises and events and of the locality. - 5.4.11 The following examples of influencing factors are given to assist applicants when addressing the issue of the prevention of public nuisance during the preparation of their Operating Schedule: - the location of the premises and proximity to residential or other noise sensitive premises - effective and responsible management and supervision of the premises and associated open areas - the hours of opening - the nature of the activities to be provided and their location within the premises, the customer profile, whether the activities are temporary or permanent and whether they are to be held inside or outside - the design and layout of the premises and in particular the presence of noise limiting features - the number of people attending the premises - the availability of public transport - a 'wind down' period between the end of the licensable activities and the closure of the premises - a 'last admission time' policy - 5.4.12 Public nuisance issues may be addressed by the following examples of recommended management practice being included in operating schedules, having due regard to the type of premises and/or activities: - effective and responsible management and supervision of the premises, including any outside areas - appropriate instruction, training and supervision of staff to prevent public nuisance - adoption of current best practice guidance (i.e. Good Practice Guide on the Control of Noise from Pubs and Clubs produced by the Institute of Acoustics), including designing shop fronts so as to limit noise nuisance from premises, i.e. from opening windows or continental-style concertina doors - control of opening hours for all or part (i.e. garden areas) of the premises including other times when deliveries take place/rubbish and bottles are binned and the operation of generating plant and equipment - installation of acoustic insulation, suitably controlled, sited and silenced ventilation or air conditioning systems and sound insulation and limiting devices - managing people, including staff and traffic, arriving and leaving the premises, including patrolling entrance queues - managing the departure of customers
+- 5.4.10 The Council will expect applicants to demonstrate in their Operating Schedule that they have identified satisfactory measures and will implement and maintain these so as to prevent public nuisance, having due regard to the style, characteristics and activities of their particular premises and events and of the locality. - 5.4.11 The following examples of influencing factors are given to assist applicants when addressing the issue of the prevention of public nuisance during the preparation of their Operating Schedule:

-- liaising with transport providers - siting and operation of necessary external lighting, including security lighting, with the possible nuisance to nearby properties - suitable arrangements for collection and disposal of litter, including bottles, so as to minimise disturbance to nearby properties - no flyposting of events/careful distribution of flyers, including by promoters - effective ventilation systems to prevent nuisance from odour
+- The location of the premises and proximity to residential or other noise sensitive premises - Effective and responsible management and supervision of the premises and associated open areas - The hours of opening - The nature of the activities to be provided and their location within the premises, the customer profile, whether the activities are temporary or permanent and whether they are to be held inside or outside - The design and layout of the premises and in particular the presence of noise limiting features - The number of people attending the premises - The availability of public transport - A 'wind down' period between the end of the licensable activities and the closure of the premises - A 'last admission time' policy - 5.4.12 Public nuisance issues may be addressed by the following examples of recommended management practice being included in operating schedules, having due regard to the type of premises and/or activities: - Effective and responsible management and supervision of the premises, including any outside areas - Appropriate instruction, training and supervision of staff to prevent public nuisance - Adoption of current best practice guidance (i.e. Good Practice Guide on the Control of Noise from Pubs and Clubs produced by the Institute of Acoustics), including designing shop fronts so as to limit noise nuisance from premises, i.e. from opening windows or continental-style concertina doors

-Note: As this Policy applies to a wide range of premises and activities, the above list will not be applicable in all cases, and in some cases additional matters may need addressing.
+- Installation of acoustic insulation, suitably controlled, sited and silenced ventilation or air conditioning systems and sound insulation and limiting devices - Managing people, including staff and traffic, arriving and leaving the premises, including patrolling entrance queues - Managing the departure of customers - Liaising with transport providers - Siting and operation of necessary external lighting, including security lighting, with the possible nuisance to nearby properties - Suitable arrangements for collection and disposal of litter, including bottles, so as to minimise disturbance to nearby properties - No flyposting of events/careful distribution of flyers, including by promoters - Effective ventilation systems to prevent nuisance from odour

-- 5.4.13 Additionally, when preparing their Operating Schedules applicants are recommended to seek advice from Council Pollution Enforcement Officers. - 5.4.14 The Council will consider attaching Conditions to licences and permissions to prevent public nuisance.
+- Note: As this Policy applies to a wide range of premises and activities, the above list will not be applicable in all cases, and in some cases additional matters may need addressing. - 5.4.13 Additionally, when preparing their Operating Schedules applicants are recommended to seek advice from Council Pollution Enforcement Officers. - 5.4.14 The Council will consider attaching Conditions to licences and permissions to prevent public nuisance.